dwave-examples/image-generation/README.md

 Finally, we introduce a loss term that trains the QPU parameters to match the distribution of encoded data in the latent space.
-For this, we train the couplings _(\{J\_ij\})_ and biases _(\{h\_i\})_ of the QPU and train the QPU so that the encoded data in the latent space is distributed according to a Boltzmann distribution defined by the QPU parameters, that is we aim for:
+For this, we train the couplings _(\{J\_ij\})_ and biases _(\{h\_i\})_ of the QPU and train the QPU so that the encoded data in the latent space is distributed according to an approximate Boltzmann distribution defined by the QPU parameters, that is we aim for:

 ![eq5](static/eq5.png)